CISOM: A Deep Dive into the Focus Areas

 The HIMSS CISOM evaluation is now available, and will provide you with a baseline score by which you can determine the next best steps to move your organization toward Stage 7.
 Be among the first to get your CISOM score.

 Are you interested in a deeper dive into the CISOM model?
-On Monday, November 11th at 11am CT/ 12pm ET we will be hosting a live webinar with Dr. Anne Snowdon, Director of Clinical Research, HIMSS Analytics, to provide an in-depth overview of the model.
+Watch this webinar with Dr. Anne Snowdon, Director of Clinical Research, HIMSS Analytics,who provided an in-depth overview of the model.
 Find out how the CISOM can impact your organization.